bkrishna-hari/azure-data-box-get-dotnet-started/README.md

   List<DestinationAccountDetails> destinationAccountDetails = new List<DestinationAccountDetails>();
   destinationAccountDetails.Add(new DestinationAccountDetails(string.Concat("/subscriptions/", subscriptionId.ToLower(), "/resourceGroups/", storageAccResourceGroupName.ToLower(), "/providers/", storageAccProviderType, "/storageAccounts/", storageAccName.ToLower()), accountType));

-  /// Note.
+  // Note.
+  // For multiple destination storage accounts, follow above steps to add more accounts.
-  /// Add one or more storage accounts same as above
+  // All storage accounts should be in same location (region).
-  /// The storage accounts should be in the same Azure DataBox order's subscription and location (region).
+  // The storage account(s) should be in same subscription as Azure DataBox order's.

   PodJobDetails jobDetails = new PodJobDetails(
                               contactDetails,